donmor/Tiddloid/Readme.md

 * Creating new TiddlyWiki files with latest template
 * Importing existing TiddlyWiki files stored on a writable source
 * Adding a folder containing TiddlyWiki-based `index.htm(l)`
-* Receiving a TiddlyWiki site URL from Browser and save as a new file or a bookmark
+* Receiving a TiddlyWiki site URL shared from Browser and save as a new file or a bookmark
 * Opening an HTML file and adding to the list if it is a valid TiddlyWiki
-* Applying theme color to the UI with some in-wiki configurations, as well as other tweaks.
+* Applying theme color to the UI with some in-wiki configurations, as well as other tweaks
 * Saving changes by clicking the Save button
-* A Backup system that perserves your previous versions in case of misoperations
+* A Backup system that preserves your previous versions in case of misoperations
 * Convenient operations like `Create shortcut`, `Clone` and `Delete`
 * Importing or exporting wiki list data